codybartfast/dirpaths/readme.md

 Default AppRoot
 ---------------
-By default DirPaths.AppRoot.Path will be set to the first successful rule:
+The default DirPaths.AppRoot.Path will be set by the first successful rule:
   1. Use the value stored in the FMBM_APPROOT environment variable.

   2. If the name of the Base directory (see 4. below) is ``bin`` then use the